 How to Talk to a Realtor

-But who needs to talk when we have so many other ways to communicate with each other?
-The important thing is that you establish the preferred methods your agent likes to use and you find a way to work together that satisfies you both.
+The important thing is that you establish your agent's preferred methods and find a way to work together that satisfies you both.